bdo-labs/serve/Readme.md

 Serve
 =====

 Serve takes care of building, serving and reloading a static site.
-Atm it will only transform css using [myth](//myth.io), but we might add support for additional plug-ins through middle-ware in the future.

 Installation